 - 1.1 Owners are entitled to be compensated as a consequence of compulsory purchase.
-Whilst the market value compensation for an owner is met from the Council's initial sale of the property, there remain other cost implications - general administration costs, legal costs, Land Registration costs, and other compensation issues such as conveyance and professional costs, basic loss payments, etc. - 1.2 The Council, as the acquiring authority, will argue that the property value as assessed by the District Valuer, or as achieved at auction (or other open market) sale, if obtained close to the valuation date for the Compulsory Purchase Order, be adopted as the appropriate market value compensation level to be paid to the dispossessed owner(s).
+Whilst the market value compensation for an owner is met from the council's initial sale of the property, there remain other cost implications - general administration costs, legal costs, Land Registration costs, and other compensation issues such as conveyance and professional costs, basic loss payments, etc. - 1.2 The Council, as the acquiring authority, will argue that the property value as assessed by the District Valuer, or as achieved at auction (or other open market) sale, if obtained close to the valuation date for the compulsory purchase order, be adopted as the appropriate market value compensation level to be paid to the dispossessed owner(s).
 However this is open to challenge by the claimant and ultimately open to appeal to the Upper Tribunal (Lands Chamber), and although unlikely and rare, could result in the determination of a higher value.
-This, and the addition of surveyors' fees and legal costs, could result in the Council incurring a deficit between the property value assessed by the District Valuer or that achieved at sale, and the total outlay.
-The risk is mitigated by a close and effective working relationship with the Council's Asset Management officers. - 1.3 Any capital receipt from the transfer/auction of the properties will need to be ring-fenced for the discharge of the Council's compensation obligations. - 1.4 Total valuation of the subject properties is approximately £350,000.
-However, this does not represent the capital cost implications for the Council of pursuing compulsory purchase here.
-In each case where a CPO is pursued to its conclusion, the council will Vest the property into its possession and then either: - offer the property for sale at the next available public auction (or other appropriate open market) sale, with a condition attached that the property be renovated and returned to use within 12 months (or other suitable period) of purchase; or - offer the property for acquisition as Council housing stock via the Housing Revenue Account or to Derby Homes Ltd at a value assessed by the District Valuer.
+This, and the addition of surveyors' fees and legal costs, could result in the council incurring a deficit between the property value assessed by the District Valuer or that achieved at sale, and the total outlay.
+The risk is mitigated by a close and effective working relationship with the Council's Asset Management officers. - 1.3 Any capital receipt from the transfer/auction of the properties will need to be ring-fenced for the discharge of the council's compensation obligations. - 1.4 Total valuation of the subject properties is approximately£385,000.
+This does not represent the total capital cost implications for the council.
+In each case where a compulsory purchase order is pursued to its conclusion, the council will vest the property into its possession and then either: - offer the property for sale at the next available public auction (or other appropriate open market) sale, with a condition attached that the property be renovated and returned to use within 12 months (or other suitable period) of purchase; or - offer the property for acquisition as council housing stock via the Housing Revenue Account or to Derby Homes Ltd at a value assessed by the District Valuer.